JuliaPlots/PlotDocs.jl/docs/src/backends.md

 - Clean look
 - Lots of features
-- Flexible when combined with Compose.jl (inset plots, etc)
+- Flexible when combined with Compose.jl (inset plots, etc.)

 Cons:

-- Do not support 3D
+- Does not support 3D
 - Slow time-to-first-plot
 - Lots of dependencies
 - No interactivity